Empowering the Special Needs Community

 Our GPS tracking device can help improve your child's safety and well-beingLearn about AngelSense

-This weekend is huge for the NFL, with people traveling to Miami Gardens, Florida, from across the U.S. for Super Bowl LIV.
-But other big moves were being made over the past few weeks and months – not only on the field, but behind the scenes in the stadiums themselves, with both teams (The San Francisco 49ers and the Kansas City Chiefs) working hard to create a more inclusive environment for all NFL fans, especially those with autism spectrum disorder.
+Super Bowl LIV marked a significant shift with both teams (The San Francisco 49ers and the Kansas City Chiefs) working hard to create a more inclusive environment for all NFL fans, especially those with autism spectrum disorder.

 Autism Sensory Room at Hard Rock Stadium

-During a long-awaited press release, the Miami Dolphins and the Hard Rock Stadium announced that a new sensory room has been designed to ensure guests with autism have a comfortable experience on game day.
+During a press release before the big game, the Miami Dolphins and the Hard Rock Stadium announced that a new sensory room had been designed to ensure guests with autism had a comfortable experience on game day.
 Miami Dolphins VP of human resources and performance management Sam Coghill shared, “We always strive to accommodate and assist guests at Hard Rock Stadium, and we are excited about expanding our services for those with sensory processing and nursing needs,” He went on to explain that, “The creation of both of these spaces were driven by Hard Rock Stadium staff ideas and we knew we had a natural partner in the Marino Foundation to make the sensory room come to life.
 This was an extremely rewarding project, and we are thrilled to provide these safe and inclusive environments for all of our fans.”

-The sensory room is for ASD guests to retreat to as a quiet and safe space.
-It comes complete with a soft padded lining for lying down and relaxing as well as wall-mounted monitors for watching the game and other sensory items donated by The Dan Marino Foundation.
+The sensory room was for ASD guests to retreat to as a quiet and safe space.
+It came complete with a soft padded lining for lying down and relaxing as well as wall-mounted monitors for watching the game and other sensory items donated by The Dan Marino Foundation.

-Super Bowl Sensory Room to be Staffed by Behavioral Professionals
+Super Bowl Sensory Room Staffed by Behavioral Professionals

 NFL Players Support Autism Speaks With My Cause My Cleats Campaign